-Priory Vets has been an integral part of the local farming community for over 75 years.
-Our aim is to work with local farmers to minimise disease and maximise welfare, productivity and, ultimately, profitability.
+Priory Vets has been an integral part of the local farming community for over 85 years.

-Our experienced farm animal team offers a 24-hour specialist veterinary care service which includes:
+Our experienced farm animal team offers 24-hour specialist veterinary care:

 These schemes are carried out in conjunction with specialist veterinary laboratories to certify disease-free herds.
 Regular samples are taken from a selection of animals in the herd and tested at CHeCS-accredited laboratories.
 By achieving Certified Health Status, herds will have a higher standard of health, and animals will have added value when sold on for breeding purposes.

 Our large animal premises are equipped with indoor lambing facilities and a surgical area for caesarean sections.
 The site boasts a large parking area enabling easy access for clients with trailers.

 An important part of your flock's performance is based on evaluating past performance and planning for the upcoming year.
 Advice on vaccinations and worming is important in controlling disease and preventing resistance on your farm.
 Our flock health plans comply with Red Tractor and FAWL requirements.

 Evaluation of antibiotics usage using an antibiotic calculator helps you to benchmark your flock with others farms and identify areas of improvement.

 We carry out in-house worm egg counts, and can advise on better targeted treatment options, which offer significant savings on time and wormer costs.

 Our vets recommend that rams are evaluated for semen quality and breeding soundness before the breeding season.
 Although it is rare for them to be completely infertile, sub-fertility is a common finding.

 Vasectomies can be performed on rams, and by using these rams as teasers, a tighter lambing season can be achieved.